outspeed-ai/outspeed-next-js-example/README.md

    - Check if your API key has the necessary permissions

 3. **Weather tool not working**
-   - Add your OpenWeatherMap API key to `.env.local`
+   - Add your OpenWeatherMap API key to `.env`
    - The weather tool is optional and won't break the app if missing

 ## Contributing